Permits are issued through the Ellis County Department of Development located at 109 S. Jackson St., Waxahachie, TX 75165.

-All crimes must be reported to the police departments or the Sheriff’s office that has jurisdiction over the city or county where the crime occurred.
+All crimes must be reported to the police departments or the sheriff’s office that has jurisdiction over the city or county where the crime occurred.
 Contact Sheriff

-If a person failed to appear at the original court date contact the District Attorney’s Office at (972) 825-5035 and ask for the Bond Forfeiture Clerk.
+If a person failed to appear at the original court date contact the District Attorney’s office at 972-825-5035 and ask for the Bond Forfeiture Clerk.
 Additional paperwork will have to be executed prior to any reimbursement of funds

-The fee assessed by a bond company is for the “service” of getting a person out of jail.
+The fee assessed by a bond company is for the service of getting a person out of jail.
 Because of this, it does not matter what the verdict is.
 The surety is entitled to the fee agreed on at the time of release.

 Seasonal flu viruses have been circulating in human populations for several seasons, allowing people to build up immunities to them.
 Most people do not yet have immunity to the H1N1 flu.
 A vaccine is available to prevent seasonal flu.
 A vaccine for novel H1N1 flu has been developed and is currently being distributed.